Mijodrag-Zivkovic/Distributed-systems-snapshot/README.md

 # Distributed-systems-snapshot
-Implementation of special algorithm that enables multiple snapshots in a distributed system, as well as multiple nodes to call snapshot at the same time </br>
+Implementation of special algorithm that enables multiple snapshots in a distributed system, as well as multiple nodes to call snapshot at the same time. </br>
 In a distributed system with constant transactions between nodes, sometimes we want to check the state of a system, in other words, how many of some currency there is in a system.
 This proccess is called snapshot. </br>